guihkx/spotishush/README.md

 ### Why not use an Ad Blocker instead?

-While ads can sometimes be annoying (especially in audio format), I believe Spotify, Deezer and TIDAL offer an awesome service for non-paying users.
+While ads can sometimes be annoying (especially in audio format), I believe most music streaming websites offer an awesome service for non-paying users.
 And I also believe that if most people used an ad-blocker, the free modality would probably be much more limited.

 ### How does it work?